threefoldtech/core9/docs/GettingYourFeetWet/AYS.md

 # AYS

-AYS is a self-healing application management framework for cloud infrastructure and is installed as part of JumpScale.
+AYS is a self-healing application management framework for cloud infrastructure and is installed as part of Jumpscale.

 It combines functions such as: